-Media Release – Alberta Book Publishers Celebrate Fifth Annual Alberta Book Day
+Media Release – Alberta Book Publishers Celebrate Sixth Annual Alberta Book Day

-Edmonton – The members of the Book Publishers Association of Alberta (BPAA) are delighted to celebrate November 3, 2022 as the fifth annual “Alberta Book Day”.
-The day has been designated to celebrate the depth and breadth of the book publishing industry in Alberta, and to recognize the significant contributions Alberta book publishers make to our province’s cultural and economic landscapes.
+Edmonton – The members of the Book Publishers Association of Alberta (BPAA) wish to thank the Alberta Government and Minister Tanya Fir for declaring November 7, 2023, as the sixth annual “Alberta Book Day”.
+This day is a celebration dedicated to recognizing the profound impact of Alberta’s book publishers on our province’s cultural and economic landscapes.

 For more information contact: